 Type the name of the new layer into the Name field, and select or deselect Visible and Clickable from the New Layer dialog box.

 Selecting Visible allows that layer to be seen when you are viewing a different layer in your visual.

 Selecting Clickable allows that layer to be edited (ex: moving items around) when you are viewing a different layer in your visual.

 Edit your layers by choosing Manage Layers from the Layers control at the bottom of the page or the Page tab.

 If you need to rename a layer, click on Edit Layer.

 If you need to delete a layer, select Remove Layer.

 To move a layer, choose Move Layer Up or Move Layer Down.

-To add symbols and work on a specific layer, select the name of the layer you want to work on tabs below your Work Area.
+To add symbols and work on a specific layer, select the name of the layer you want to work on in the layers control below your workspace.